 - Can be returned for a specific time period.

 Step 2: Reason for return fees

 Select reasons (such as, “does not fit” or “ordered wrong product”) to indicate when the return cost is the responsibility of the customer.
-If you do not select any reasons, or if the reason for the return is not included among the reasons that you do select, you will be responsible for the cost of the return, as specified in the Shopping Actions Return policy.
+If you do not select any reasons, or if the reason for the return is not included among the reasons that you do select, you will be responsible for the cost of the return, as specified in the Buy on Google Return policy.
 You’ll have to specify that the actual cost of return shipping the customer will be charged for this return policy

 Note: This fee is only applicable on remorse returns.
 Restocking fees are not allowed

 Step 3: Seasonal overrides

 Set a seasonal override for products that are ordered within a specific time range and for which there is an exception to the standard return policy.